Bart Campolo: Ministry work

-Transition to Humanism

-Following a cycling accident during the summer of 2011, Campolo came to terms with his growing lack of belief.
-He has since announced that he no longer believes in God and has transitioned to secular humanism.
+Following a cycling accident during the summer of 2011, Campolo announced that he no longer believed in God and has become a secular humanist.
 Campolo decided that "He’d help [people] accept that we’re all going to die, that this life is all there is and that therefore we have to make the most of our brief, glorious time on earth."
-Applying the tools of the trade that he refined during his Christian ministry, Campolo swapped his former beliefs for secular humanism and continued to help those in need.
 He became the first Humanist chaplain at the University of Southern California.
-In a 2014 motivational speech to students on campus, Campolo expounded on how to effectively persuade Christians and other religious people toward humanism as follows: "The question that we need to be asking is not, 'How do we prove that they're wrong?' but it's, 'How do we offer people the same values that all people want, but how do we offer those values, not supported by ancient myths or by supernatural fairytales, but how do we offer them love and goodness and purpose and mission, based on reason, based on common sense?'"

-Conversations with Tony Campolo

-Bart has engaged in an ongoing conversation with his famous evangelical father since he announced to him that he no longer believes in God.
-They have co-authored a book exploring the issues at the heart of this conversation, and a documentary film (Leaving My Father's Faith) was released in 2018 which features the conversations between them and tell the story of Bart's journey out of faith.

-Public speaking

 Campolo gave a talk at the first 5 Talent Academy teaching event in Richmond, VA, on October 1, 2009.
-During the talk, he related stories of people he has helped in Cincinnati, Ohio, and some personal revelations regarding his relationship with whom he was working.

-Campolo has also spoken at several atheist and secular events including Atheists United, Houston Oasis, Atheist Community of San Jose, Secular Student Alliance, and Sunday Assembly Los Angeles.
+Campolo has spoken at several atheist and secular events including Atheists United, Houston Oasis, Atheist Community of San Jose, Secular Student Alliance, and Sunday Assembly Los Angeles.